Skip to Content

 Choosing a bathtub to use inside your shower space will depend on your layout and square footage.
 Here are some more ideas to help with your bathroom remodel project.

-The wet room walk-in shower with freestanding tub uses a glass subway tile for the walls and an hexagon floor tiles with bronze shower and tub hardware.
+The wet room walk-in shower with a freestanding bath uses a glass subway tile for the walls and hexagon floor tiles with bronze hardware.
+Rather than using a curtain rod with rings and a liner, these wet room combinations often have a glass enclosure.

-This inviting bathroom features a glass shower enclosure with a step up to a freestanding tub platform.
+This inviting bathroom features a glass enclosure with a step-up to a freestanding bathtub platform.
 A built-in bench is a helpful addition for those who want to shave their legs or have a place to set shampoo bottles and conditioner.

-This luxurious bathroom with walk-in shower has a large stand alone slipper tub with plenty of room to relax and stretch out.
-The back accent wall is built from rough stacked stone, while the main shower walls are constructed with travertine tile.
-Two large rainfall shower heads provide room for two.
+This luxurious open concept bathroom with walk-in shower has a large stand-alone slipper tub with plenty of room to relax and stretch out.
+The back accent wall is built from rough stacked stone, while the main enclosure walls are constructed with travertine tile.
+Two large rainfall showerheads provide room for two.

 Why Choose a Walk-in Shower With a Tub